If you think you have experienced everything on Bonaire, think again!

 1. TEST your fish IQ.
 How many can you identify?
 The fish ID books will help you with identification.
 Just click on the image on the bookstore page.

-2. Drink a cactus, when you visit the Cadushy Distillery in historic Rincon.
-There you can try a variety of home-blended creations, including smoothly spiced rum, vodka made with cadushy cactus, and whiskey made from the local maishi chiki.
-The distillery is open Monday, Wednesday, and Friday from 10:00 AM until 5:00 PM.
+2. DRINK a cactus, when you visit the Cadushy Distillery in historic Rincon.
+There you can try a variety of home-blended creations, including smoothly spiced rum, vodka made with cadushy cactus, tequila, gin, and whiskey.
+The distillery is open Monday through Saturday from 10:00 AM until 5:00 PM.

-4. FISHING is available from several boat charters to catch such fish as marlin, sailfish, wahoo, dorado, or tuna.
+4. FISHING is available from several boat charters to catch big game fish such as marlin, sailfish, wahoo, tuna, and more.
 Most of this fishing is done within minutes from the shore of Bonaire.